How to operate a DSLR camera?

 1. Master Shooting modes

-The best place to start is with shooting modes.
-The shooting modes will most likely be found on a dial labelled with ‘auto, Av, Tv, P, M’ and maybe more.
-Selecting a shooting mode will determine how your camera behaves when you press the shutter, for example, when ‘auto’ is selected, the camera will determine everything to do with the exposure, including the aperture and shutter speed.
-The other modes, ‘Av, Tv, P, M’, are there to give you control:
+Starting with shooting modes is the best place to start.
+The shooting modes will most likely be found on a dial labeled ‘auto, Av, Tv, P, M,’ and possibly others.
+When you choose a shooting mode, it determines how your camera behaves when you press the shutter.
+For example, if you choose ‘auto,’ the camera will determine everything about the exposure, including the aperture and shutter speed.
+The other modes, ‘Av, Tv, P, M,’ are available to give you more control:

-Don’t worry if your mode dial looks a little different; different manufacturers use different abbreviations for the shooting modes.
-Your mode dial may have the letters ‘A, S, P, M’ (instead of Av, Tv, P, M), yet they all function in the same way.
-Below, I have given each abbreviation for the given mode.
+Don’t be concerned if your mode dial differs slightly; different manufacturers use different abbreviations for the shooting modes.
+Although your mode dial may have the letters ‘A, S, P, M’ (rather than Av, Tv, P, M), they all function the same way.
+Each abbreviation for the given mode is listed below.

 Aperture Priority (Av or A)

-Aperture priority can be thought of as a ‘semi-automatic’ shooting mode.
-When this is selected, you as the photographer set the aperture and the camera will automatically select the shutter speed.
-So what is aperture and when would you want to control it?
+Aperture priority is similar to a semi-automatic shooting mode.
+When this option is selected, the aperture is set by the photographer, and the shutter speed is chosen automatically by the camera.
+So, what exactly is aperture, and when would you want to manipulate it?

-The aperture is the size of the opening in the lens through which light is allowed to pass whenever the shutter is opened – the larger the aperture, the more light passes through.
+The aperture is the size of the opening in the lens that allows light to pass through when the shutter is opened; the larger the aperture, the more light passes through.

-Aperture is one of the most important aspects of photography as it directly influences the depth of field – that is, the amount of an image that is in focus.
-A large depth of field (achieved by using a small aperture (large f-number)) would mean that a large distance within the scene is in focus, such as the foreground to the background of the landscape below.
+Aperture is one of the most important aspects of photography because it directly influences the depth of field, or how much of an image is in focus.
+A large depth of field (achieved by using a small aperture (large f-number)) means that a large distance within the scene, such as the foreground to the background of the landscape below, is in focus.

-Whereas a shallow depth of field (achieved by using a large aperture (small f-number)) would produce an image where only the subject is in sharp focus, but the background is soft and out of focus.
-This is often used when shooting portraiture or wildlife, such as the image below, to isolate the subject from the background:
+A shallow depth of field (achieved by using a large aperture (small f-number)) would result in an image with only the subject in sharp focus and the background soft and out of focus.
+This is frequently used to isolate the subject from the background when photographing portraits or wildlife, as shown in the image below:

 So when using aperture priority, you can get complete control over your depth of field, whilst the camera takes care of the rest.